datacenter/ACI-Kubernetes-Visualiser/docs/README.md

 #### neo4j External Connectivity:

-Currently the Client (Web Browser) needs to be able to accees the neo4j database directly.
-This can be acheived by exposing the neo4j service as `NodePort` or `LoadBalancer` type.
+Currently the Client (Web Browser) needs to be able to access the neo4j database directly.
+This can be achieved by exposing the neo4j service as `NodePort` or `LoadBalancer` type.
 This is done by configuring the `neo4j-standalone.services.default`.
 Based on this configuration the vkaci deployment will be configured to pass, to the browser, the neo4j service IP.

 Depending on your network and CNI you might wish to expose the neo4j service in different ways, here are a few options:

 - Expose the service as Type `Node Port` set a `port` and Configure the `nodeExternalIP` and to one of your K8s node IP addresses: With this config the Client will access the neo4j service by using the `nodeExternalIP` on port `port` as entry point into your cluster.

-**Reccomended for**: Kube-Router or Calico
+**Recommended for**: Kube-Router or Calico

 ```yaml
 neo4j-standalone: